wp-plugins/contus-video-gallery/readme.txt

 2. Click Video Gallery from left column >> Settings
 3. Change the Plugin / Player settings as you wish.
 4. You have options for Home page Recent,Popular,and Featured Videos enable,disable options with limit of rows and columns.
+5. You can allow/disallow the member upload option by changing "Video Upload Option to Members" in settings
+6. You limit the video upload method to member by selecting "Select upload method(s) for users" option.

 = To Display Side Widgets of the Player Like Recent,Popular,and Featured Videos
 1. Go to your WordPress Admin panel.